RyanHopkins7/classical-piano-music-generator/README.md

 1. Add multi-track midi files to *training_music/multi_track*.

 2. Run `python3 merge_midi_tracks.py merge_dataset` to merge all midi files from *training_music/multi_track* from multi track midi files to single track midi files and save them in *training_music/single_track*.
-It is necessary for midi files to be single track for them to train the Markov model.
+It is necessary for midi files to be single track for them to be used in training the Markov model.

 ### Running the code